 However, there are degrees of severity.
 Some pups may show few to no signs at all and mild cases may go undiagnosed until the dog reaches middle age or older.
 How quickly or to what extent degeneration occurs is in part determined by the pup's activity level.
 While healthy, normal hips probably won't be adversely affected by hard work or exuberant play, the dog with mild to moderate hip dysplasia develops more severe signs more quickly when excessive stress is placed on these joints.
 Fortunately only a relatively small percentage of pets suffer the severest, crippling form of the disease.

 Outward signs may point to a problem, but for a conclusive diagnosis, X-rays are performed while the puppy is under anesthesia.
-The puppy is placed on his back and the veterinarian looks for the typical arthritic changes and subluxation (laxness) of the bone fit.
-Some changes may not be evident until the pup reaches two years old, and experts say there can be great changes from six to nine months to a year.
+The puppy is placed on its back and the veterinarian looks for the typical arthritic changes and subluxation (laxity) of the bone fit.
+Some changes may not be evident until the pup reaches 2 years old, and experts say there can be great changes from 6 to 9 months up to 1 year.

-That’s why OFA certification cannot be done prior to age two in dogs.
-The Orthopedic Foundation for Animals (OFA) provides a consulting service for purebred dog owners and breeders.
-OFA reviews hip X-rays provided by an owner to evaluate the dog's conformation and, when normal, certifies that fact.
+That’s why Orthopedic Foundation for Animals (OFA) certification cannot be done prior to age 2 in dogs.
+The OFA provides a consulting service for purebred dog owners and breeders where it reviews hip X-rays provided by an owner to evaluate the dog's conformation and, when normal, certifies that fact.